hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoUpdateTransactionBody"></a>

 ### CryptoUpdateTransactionBody
- Change properties for the given account.
-Any null field is ignored (left unchanged).
-This transaction must be signed by the existing key for this account.
-If the transaction is changing the key field, then the transaction must be signed by both the old key (from before the change) and the new key.
-The old key must sign for security.
-The new key must sign as a safeguard to avoid accidentally changing to an invalid key, and then having no way to recover.
-When extending the expiration date, the cost is affected by the size of the list of attached claims, and of the keys associated with the claims and the account.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |